RyanCodrai/llm-cookbook/README.md

-# Exploring Large Language Models (LLMs) and Embeddings Portfolio
+# Exploring Large Language Models (LLMs) and Embeddings
 Large Language Models (LLMs) have revolutionized the field of natural language processing, enabling impressive advancements in tasks such as text generation, sentiment analysis, and language understanding.
 This portfolio of notebooks aims to explore the capabilities of LLMs and text embeddings through practical implementations and insightful analyses.

 # Table of Contents